Cavities happen when the hard surface of your teeth, called enamel, becomes permanently damaged and…

 When talking about how healthy eating helps oral health, you may think you’ll miss out by avoiding foods that are bad for your teeth, but healthy eating isn’t only about avoidance.
 Healthy eating can be enjoyable and exciting as you begin to try new things and experience the variety of flavors and benefits of nutrient rich and whole foods.
 Consulting with your primary physician or a licenced dietician may also provide helpful advice as you discover a healthy and balanced diet to fit your lifestyle.

 A fun idea to eat more healthy and improve your oral health could be to make a plan once a week to try a new recipe and include your family, a friend or roommates in your endeavor.
 Learning how healthy eating helps oral health can be fun and tasty!

-Call our Lubbock, Midland, Odessa or Midland dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Lubbock, Midland or Odessa dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.